Red Hen Publications

 Once Seclusion was established, however, wizards were living in closer proximity to each other and had a clearer idea of who other wizards were.

-And the (up to DHs) current official Inclusionist policy of tying to soft-pedal the dangers that Muggles represent — in order to soothe and placate the Isolationists — has made it all too easy to hold Muggles in contempt.
+And the (up to DHs) current official Inclusionist policy of tying to soft-pedal the dangers that Muggles represent — in order to soothe and placate the Isolationists — has made it all too easy to underestimate Muggles and hold them in contempt.
 Maybe a bit more attention ought really to be turned to the fact that the (apparently) last word in wizarding historical analysis seems to have come from Bathilda Bagshott, whose own family produced one of the most notorious wizarding Supremacists in the last century.
-The Inclusionists have virtually encouraged the rise of the Supremacists with that policy.
+The Inclusionists policy of placating the Isolationists has virtually encouraged the rise of the Supremacists.

 And for their part, the Supremacists are not by any means yet what they will someday become.
 They are still a developing movement.
 Not an established one.
 They have yet to manage to legitimately put themselves fully in power.
 But they are not going to go away, and at some point they WILL legitimize themselves.
 And then there will be hell to pay.